ManageIQ/manageiq-documentation/installing_on_kubernetes/_topics/configure_oidc.md

 ## Configuring OpenID-Connect Authentication

-To run ManageIQ with OpenID-Connect Authentication, customize the following example as required to fit your environment.
+To run with OpenID-Connect Authentication, customize the following example as required to fit your environment.
 For this example we tested with Keycloak version 11.0

 Create a secret containing the OpenID-Connect's `Client ID` and `Client Secret`.